What You’re Really Avoiding When You Obsess over Food and Body

 I was unconsciously following a path laid out by others who believed that – that path, and only that path, would lead to approval, happiness, and success.
 I never thought to question what even was my idea of happiness and success, because I was so unaware and so disconnected to myself.

 But of course, one cannot suppress their truth without consequence, so my body found the perfect symptom to get my attention – it’s almost poetic.
-If my body could have left me a note all those years ago, this is what it would’ve looked like:

 I share this story because there’s a lesson in here: